 Roles: Five men, two women.
 The gender or race of the characters may not be changed according to the play’s licensing rights.

-Role descriptions, audition sides and the preliminary rehearsal schedule will be available February 11.
-Please use the Contact link in the header to request them.
+Role descriptions, audition sides and the preliminary rehearsal schedule are available in our press release.

 Auditions for Noises Off

 Noises Off, by Michael Frayn, is a spectacular comedy.
 The story begins with an acting troupe’s dress rehearsal before starting their tour, and that final rehearsal does not go well.
 We catch up with the actors a couple of weeks later and… the scene is even worse.
 Eventually we get to peek backstage and learn why everything is rapidly – and hilariously – going downhill.
 The question is: Can this play-within-a-play be saved?